Step 1: Introduction to Gemology

 - All of the above

-7) Besides RI, the refractometer can also be used to measure:
+7) Besides RI, you can use the refractometer to measure

 - Optic sign